Linda Crampton is a writer who is interested in frugal living and reducing clutter. Both of these activities are

 Some Internet sites let you set up free blogs.
 Here you can type your thoughts, ideas, or research for other people to see.
 Some sites allow you to submit articles or creative writing for free.

 If you can’t afford a computer, this doesn’t mean that you can’t do online writing.
 A library that contains public computers can be very useful.
 There’s sometimes a time limit for computer use, so it might be useful to compose your blog entry or article on paper before you get to the library to save time.
 Copying the article from paper should be faster than creating it.

 A number of Internet sites supply free photos that you can use if you want to illustrate your blog posts or your articles.
 You can socialize on some writing sites, which can add to your enjoyment.
-It's fun to read articles created by other people.
+It's often fun to read articles created by other people.

 Drawing, Art, and Sculpture

 Drawing is another activity which can be very inexpensive.
 All you need to draw is a pencil, paper, and a determination to practice.
 Professional art supplies aren't required.
 “How to” books about drawing can be borrowed from a library and helpful articles can be read on the Internet.
 Once you’ve mastered basic skills, drawing, like writing, becomes a wonderful way to document the world around you, to explore ideas and memories, or to create and enter a world of fantasy.
 As you improve your drawing or writing skills, these activities should become even more satisfying.